YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 - mojit definitions and instances
 - mojit MVC
-- ActionContext and ActionContext addons
+- the ActionContext object the and ActionContext addons
-- views and templates
+- templates

 .. _02_mojits-final: